sesam-io/zohocrm-connector/README.md

 ## Notes

+* Only modules available in the free tier has been implemented (Contacts, Accounts and Deals)
-Webhooks, paging and continuation support has not been implemented yet
+* Webhooks, paging and continuation support has not been implemented yet